 In September, the Company filed a short form base shelf prospectus ("2021 Prospectus") with the securities regulatory authorities in each of the provinces and territories of Canada and a registration statement on Form F-10, as amended (SEC File No. 333-258939) was filed with the SEC.
-The 2021 Prospectus relates to the public offering for sale of certain securities and combinations of securities, for an aggregate offering amount of up to \$250 million during the 25-month period beginning September 16, 2021.
+The 2021 Prospectus qualified the public offering for sale of certain securities and combinations of securities, for an aggregate offering amount of up to \$250 million during the 25-month period beginning September 16, 2021.

-And in September, the Company announced it had entered into a new EDA for an ATM equity offering program, with Cantor Fitzgerald Canada Corporation, Scotia Capital Inc., Cantor Fitzgerald & Co. and Scotia Capital (USA) Inc. (the "ATM Program").
-The intention of the ATM Program is to allow Denison to, through the agents and from time to time, offer and sell, in Canada and the United States by means of ordinary brokers' transactions through the facilities of the TSX and/or NYSE American, such number of Shares as would have an aggregate offering price of up to US\$50 million.
-The sale of the Company's Shares through the ATM Program are made pursuant to and qualified by a prospectus supplement to the 2021 Prospectus.
-During 2021, the Company issued 3,840,000 Shares under the 2021 ATM.
-The Shares were issued at an average price of \$2.08 per Share for aggregate gross proceeds of \$7,975,000.
+And in September, the Company announced it had entered into an equity distribution agreement with Cantor Fitzgerald Canada Corporation, Scotia Capital Inc., Cantor Fitzgerald & Co. and Scotia Capital (USA) Inc. ("EDA") providing for a new ATM equity offering program (the "2021 ATM Program").
+The intention of the 2021 ATM Program was to allow Denison to, through the agents and from time to time, offer and sell, in Canada and the United States by means of ordinary brokers' transactions through the facilities of the TSX and/or NYSE American, such number of Shares as would have an aggregate offering price of up to US\$50 million.
+The sale of Shares through the 2021 ATM Program were made pursuant to and qualified by a prospectus supplement to the 2021 Prospectus.
+In 2021, the Company issued 3,840,000 Shares under the 2021 ATM Program at an average price of \$2.08 per Share for aggregate gross proceeds of \$7,975,000.
+The Company incurred issue costs of \$748,000, including \$160,000 of commissions and \$588,000 associated with the set-up of the 2021 Prospectus and 2021 ATM Program, resulting in net proceeds after commissions of \$7,815,000.

-In October, the Company sold, by private agreement, 32,500,000 common shares of GoviEx Uranium Limited ("GoviEx"), previously held by Denison for investment purposes, and 32,500,000 common share purchase warrants, entitling the holder to acquire one additional common share of GoviEx owned by Denison at an exercise price of \$0.80 for a term expiring April 26, 2023.
+In October, the Company sold, by private agreement, 32,500,000 common shares of GoviEx Uranium Limited ("GoviEx"), previously held by Denison for investment purposes, and 32,500,000 common share purchase warrants, entitling the holder to acquire one additional common share of GoviEx owned by Denison at an exercise price of \$0.80 for a term that expired on April 26, 2023.
 Denison received gross proceeds of \$15.6 million on the sale of the shares and warrants.